KSMU

 KSMU (91.1 FM) is a listener supported radio station broadcasting a Public Radio format.
 KSMU is licensed to Missouri State University in Springfield, Missouri, United States.

 The station signed on in 1974, owned by what was then Southwest Missouri State University.
-In 1998, KSMU moved into Strong Hall on the Missouri State University campus.
+In 1998, KSMU moved into Strong Hall on the Missouri State University campus on South Holland Avenue in southern Springfield.

 Programs produced

 Each week, staff and volunteers contribute their passion for an assortment of musical genres, everything from Bluegrass to Folk.